-The survey consisted of eight questions, ranging from self-assessed level of disaster preparedness, hazard risk prioritization, and perceived vulnerabilities to hazards.
+The first survey consisted of eight questions, including self-assessed level of disaster preparedness, hazard risk prioritization, and perceived vulnerabilities to hazards.
 One way the planning committee incorporated public input was by considering the prioritized hazards identified in the survey.
 The majority of survey respondents identified earthquake as the risk they were most concerned about (see Exhibit 1).
+A second survey was conducted from June through July 2020.
+This survey was posted on the City's website and evaluated the community's prioritization of mitigation actions.
+Respondents were given the mitigation actions organized by risk and project type and asked to prioritize each action.
+Examples of mitigation actions that received high prioritization include protecting essential infrastructure from sea-level rise, improving existing stormwater infrastructure to reduce flood risk, strengthening and stabilizing public facilities and infrastructure against fire and earthquake risk, developing back-up communications systems for essential infrastructure, and improving urban natural habitats to increase resilience and climate change adaptation.
 This feedback was incorporated into the planning committee's hazard identification, risk and vulnerability assessment, critical facilities, and development and prioritization of mitigation actions.
 Copies of the survey questions and results are attached in Appendix A.